Southern/logger/README.md

 import "github.com/southern/logger"

 func main() {
-  // Initialize a new log with the default values. &logger.Logger{} is another
+  // Initialize a new log with the default values. &log.Logger{} is another
   // way it can be constructed if you don't want to call .New() log := logger.New()